Well-posedness of dispersion managed nonlinear Schr\"odinger equations: Introduction

 \end{assumptions} {\value{assumptions}} Above, we use the convention $f\lesssim g$, if there exists a finite constant $C>0$ such that $f \le Cg$.

-\begin{remark} For vanishing average dispersion, the growth condition on $h$ is consistent with the fact that the nonlocal nonlinearity in \eqref{eq:main} is bounded on $L^2(\R)$ for $P(z)=|z|^pz$ and $\psi\in L^\frac{4}{4-p}$ only for $0\le p\le 4$, see Lemma \ref{lem:L^2 bound}.
-Note, however, that the assumption on $h'$ in \eqref{eq:ass dav zero} is rather weak, allowing a blowup of $h'$ for small $a$.
+\begin{remarks} \begin{theoremlist} \item In assumption \ref{ass: dav zero}, the growth condition \eqref{eq:ass dav zero} on $h$ is consistent with the fact that the nonlocal nonlinearity in \eqref{eq:main} is bounded on $L^2(\R)$ for $P(z)=|z|^pz$ and $\psi\in L^\frac{4}{4-p}$ only for $0\le p\le 4$, see Lemma \ref{lem:L^2 bound}.
+However, the assumption on $h'$ in \eqref{eq:ass dav zero} is rather weak, allowing a blow--up of $h'$ for small $a$.
 For example, our assumptions cover even highly oscillating nonlinearities of the form